ghozt777/tictactoe/README.md

-#  enjoy playing my game ! :video_game:
+#  enjoy playing the game ! :video_game:
 my very weak attempt to create a tictactoe game, and it works. yaay!